andrewkho/andrewkho.github.io/docs/wordle-solver.md

 I used a staged training approach where I progressively trained the network to solve harder and harder problems (through increasing vocabulary size) and warm-started each time it started a more difficult problem.
 I also designed a neural net where instead of learning the full space of ~13k possible discrete actions, the model only needed to learn 130 outputs.

-Because of letter scarcity, the model was bad at some words like `PIZZA`.
+Because of letter scarcity, the model was pretty bad at some words like `PIZZA`.
 To help with this, I set up a "recent losses" FIFO queue with fixed capacity, and whenever the model lost in training, pushed the target word on to it.
 Whenever the environment reset, I set a 10% probability of drawing a word from the recent losses queue instead of randomly from the vocabulary, enabling the model to get more practice on the words it was struggling with.
+Words it was struggling with would end up in the queue more often, giving it even more chances to practice.
+Once it figured it out and was solving consistently, they would slowly be replaced by new challenging words.
-This helped halve the rate at which the model lost games, going from 2% to 1%.
+This approach helped halve the rate at which the model lost games, going from 2% to 1%.
 It now handles `PIZZA` quite well.

 I also tried Deep-Q learning (DQN), but it didn't seem to work for me on the full sized problem.